betterscientificsoftware/bssw.io/Articles/Blog/2023-05-cise-rse-issues.md

 - I. A. Cosden, “The Princeton University Research Software Engineering Group model: Operational and organizational approaches,” doi: [10.1109/MCSE.2023.3264113](https://doi.org/10.1109/MCSE.2023.3264113) describes a centralized RSE group at Princeton University that partners with academic research units across the university.
 The author shares organizational and operational best practices that have proven effective.

-**To appear in the next issue of Computing in Science & Engineering**

-*The following are preprints, and are not in final published form.*
+**Computing in Science & Engineering Volume: 24, Issue: 6, Nov.-Dec.
+2022**

 - M. R. Mundt et al., "For the public good: Connecting, retaining, and recognizing current and future RSEs at national organizations," doi: [10.1109/MCSE.2023.3256759](https://doi.org/10.1109/MCSE.2023.3256759) identifies three key areas of improvement to better support RSEs in national research laboratories: community building, hiring and retention, and recognition of their contributions.